 A primary key is a column or a group of columns (composite primary key) that ensure unique

-columns should be unique for it to be valid.
+in each record should be unique for it to be valid.
 A table can have only one primary key.

-A foreign key is a column or a group of columns that together with
+A foreign key is a column or a group of columns that together with a primary key of another

-The foreign key in one table has a reference to a primary key in another table.
+is said to have a reference to a primary key in another table.
 There could be multiple

 foreign keys from different tables referencing the same primary key.